MicrosoftDocs/power-pages-docs/power-pages-docs/configure/webapi-azure-blob.md

 # Use Web API to upload files to Azure Blob Storage

-This guide demonstrates how to implement the Azure File API, empowering your website's users or visitors to view, edit, create, and delete attachments within a custom table.
+This guide demonstrates how to implement the Azure File API.
+These steps empower your website's users or visitors to view, edit, create, and delete attachments stored in Azure.

 > [!NOTE]
 > * Azure File size of up to 10 GB is supported.